Hello! I’m Arlene, a visual artist and art director based in Manila.

 While I'm comfortable rendering most subjects in my style, I enjoy doing portraits and small still lifes the most.
 I keep my plate full working on commissions, collaborating with like-minded creatives, and designing paper goods–these help me share my delicate yet modern take on the world.

-I hope this little space inspires you to make beautiful things.
+I hope this little space inspires you to make and share beautiful things.
 If you have something to say, ask, or share, feel free to get in touch!